Battle of Dak To: Operation Greeley

-In January 1967, Peers had taken command of the 4th Infantry Division, which had responsibility for the defense of western Kon Tum Province.
+In January 1967, Peers had taken command of the 4th Infantry Division, which had responsibility for the defense of western Kontum Province.
 Prior to the onset of the summer monsoon, Peers set up blocking positions from the 4th Infantry Division's 1st Brigade base camp at Jackson Hole, west of Pleiku, and launched Operation Francis Marion on 17 May.
 The 4th had on hand its 1st and 2nd Brigades, while its 3rd Brigade operated with the 25th Infantry Division northwest of Saigon.

-Throughout the middle of 1967, however, western Kon Tum Province became a magnet for several PAVN spoiling attacks and it appeared that the PAVN were paying an increasing amount of attention to the area.
+Throughout the middle of 1967, however, western Kontum Province became a magnet for several PAVN spoiling attacks and it appeared that the PAVN were paying an increasing amount of attention to the area.
 Immediately after taking command, Peers instituted guidelines for his units in order to prevent them from being isolated and overrun in the rugged terrain, which also did much to negate the U.S. superiority in firepower.
 Battalions were to act as single units instead of breaking down into individual companies in order to search for their enemy.
 If rifle companies had to act independently, they were not to operate more than one kilometer or one hour's march from one another.
 If contact with the enemy was made, the unit was to be immediately reinforced.
 These measures went far in reducing the 4th Infantry's casualties.

 From 17 June to 11 October the 173rd Airborne Brigade, 4th Division units and ARVN units conducted Operation Greeley in and around the Dak To area.